ThisIsMyNick/CChat/README.md

 `$ ./cchat -n cliento -c 127.0.0.1`

+If you want to quit chatting, use the `/quit` command.
+Running `/quit` as the client will exit the program, but running it as the server will terminate the existing connection and continue listening for more connections.

+## Bugs
+* After the 13th message, the screen temporarily clears itself until another message is receieved
+* Multi-line messages work fine until they have to scroll past the screen.
+Since messages are not actually broken up into separate lines, it takes a little bit for the message to scroll off the screen.

 ## Documentation
 Documentation is taken directly from the source.
 Run `./generate_documentation.sh` to generate the documentation. src/client/client.c: